Cyani180/Supply_Chain/README.md

 # Supply_Chain

-This is a group project Supply_Chain by me and my new friends :D
+This is a group project Supply_Chain by Nicole, Paul and Janine :D

 ## Helpful Git Commands